-\$ per share
+\$14.00 per share

-- Metabolix, Inc. is offering shares. - We anticipate that the initial public offering price will be between \$ and \$ per share. - This is our initial public offering and no public market currently exists for our shares. - Proposed trading symbol: NASDAQ Global Market MBLX
+- Metabolix, Inc. is offering 6,800,000 shares. - This is our initial public offering and no public market currently exists for our shares. - Trading symbol: NASDAQ Global Market MBLX

 Archer Daniels Midland Company, our collaborative partner and an existing stockholder, has agreed to purchase \$7.5 million of our shares of common stock in a private placement concurrent with this offering at a price per share equal to the price to the public above.
 The sale of such shares of common stock will not be registered in this offering.
 See "Certain Relationships and Related Party Transactions."